xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (scott)  Added folder Setting dialog for Media and FSEQ Directories.
+   -- enh (scott)  Added Folder Setting dialog for Media, FSEQ, and Backup Directories.
    -- bug (keith)  Fix tendril crash when movement was set to zero -- bug (keith)  Upgrade some check sequence warnings to errors -- bug (keith)  More fixes for images on resizing buffers